Overcoming recurring IT tasks is the dream of every CIO and system and network administrator.

 ⏩ The solution is a single platform for managing self-resets, available to your users.

-9. Sending logins to users
+9. Sending credentials to users

 ⏩ Users access their interface where they can reset their password depending on the application.
 They gain time and autonomy, while IT saves time and low-value-added tasks.